ADD-SP/ngx_waf/rust/README.md

 captcha templates differ from the embedded ones.
 The last revision of the C file is in the git history (the commit before the one that removed it), which is where a byte level comparison can still be made.

+The rules of `waf_rule_path` are compiled and matched with the PCRE engine of nginx (`ngx_regex_compile()`/`ngx_regex_exec()`), which the glue hands over as the callback table of `src/pcre.rs` while it forwards a directive: a rule file keeps the whole syntax the C implementation accepted (look around asserts, back references, atomic groups, `\K`, ...), the pattern text is still what `$waf_rule_details` reports, and a pattern the engine refuses aborts the start up with the message of the C implementation.
+The `regex` crate is only the fallback of a build without the glue (the unit tests of this crate); it accepts a subset of that syntax and is never the engine of the module inside nginx.

 ## Building